kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -m, --modify
 Modify issue-related metadata on objects without incrementing the issue or inwork numbers.
-The -I, -q, and -r options have the opposite effect in this mode.
+The -I and -r options have the opposite effect in this mode.
 The modified objects are written to stdout by default, and the -f option can be used to change them in-place.

 -N, --omit-issue
 Omit issue/inwork numbers from filename.

--q, --(keep\|reset)-qa
+-q, --keep-qa
 Keep quality assurance information from old issue.
 Normally, when upissuing an official CSDB object to the first in-work issue, the quality assurance is set back to "unverified".
 Specify this option to indicate the upissue will not affect the contents of the CSDB object, and so does not require it to be re-verified.

-In -m mode, this option has the opposite effect, causing the QA status to be reset.
-The two alternative long option names, --keep-qa and --reset-qa, allow for the intended meaning of this option to be expressed clearly in each mode.

 -R, --keep-unassoc-marks
 Delete only change markup on elements associated with an RFU (by use of